Jaydah577/WHSTechNotes/journal.md

 AI helps with launguage and image translation and a negative impact is that  AI is leading to lower wages.

 # October 28, 2024
-Technology is import for voting  because it's used to improve the voting process.
-Also, haivng voting on technology makes everyone's lives easier in this case.
+Technology is important for voting  because it's used to improve the voting process.
+Also, having voting on technology makes everyone's lives easier in this case.
 But, a concern people may have is hackers.
-Hackers couls manipulate voting and have thw rong kind if info spread.
+Hackers could manipulate voting and have the wrong kind of info spread.